edmundhung/conform/docs/validation.md

 ## Client Validation

 Server validation works well generally.
-However, network latency would be a concern if there is a need to provide instant feedback along with user typing.
+However, network latency would be a concern if there is a need to provide instant feedback while user is typing.
 In this case, you might want to validate on the client side as well.

 ```tsx
 import { useForm } from '@conform-to/react';